Chairperson: Rebecca L. Sanders, Ph.D.

 Computing is a broad-based family of disciplines that includes computer science, computer engineering, software engineering, information systems and information technology.
 By design, the computing program allows the student to pursue studies in any combination of these disciplines.

 Students may select courses from a large number of approved courses offered by the Department of Mathematics, Statistics and Computer Science, the Department of Electrical and Computer Engineering, the Graduate School of Management and other units on campus.
+Students selecting a specialization have required coursework which constitutes about one-half of the credit requirements for the degree.

 Prerequisites for Admission